Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 While Texas has not moved to legalize psilocybin therapy, its substantial research investment positions it as an important player in the broader psychedelic medicine landscape.

-The Federal Landscape: Rescheduling and FDA Approval
+The Federal Landscape: Executive Order, Rescheduling, and FDA Approval

 DEA Rescheduling Petition